Archives West Finding Aid

 Content DescriptionReturn to Top

 The Frederick Kesler papers (1829-1985) consist of record books, daybooks, diaries, newspaper clippings, printed materials, photographs, books, and personal artifacts.
 Kesler's early years were spent in western Pennsylvania, Ohio, Missouri, Iowa, Nebraska, and Kansas.
+Click here to view the digitized items from the collection.
 He was part of the first half-centry of Utah history and his lifetime spanned nearly a century of pioneer life.
-He has recorded day-to-day events during most of this period and has ammassed a valuable Mormon and Utah history collection.
+He has recorded day-to-day events during most of this period and has ammassed a valuable LDS Church and Utah history collection.

 Kesler began building mills in 1835 and upon his arrival in Utah was immediately set to work by Brigham Young to construct mills for the territory.
 His talents in building mills and the machinery to operatte them are attested to by the variety and number he built in the first ten years of his residence in Utah Terriroty.
 A nail factory, button machine, flouring mills, sawmills, sugar works, irom works, carding machine, smut machine (for cleaning wheat), oil mills, and numerous others were built upon request.
 His role as a mill builder made him a man of great economic importance.
 He mentions many of the mills in his diaries, but no detailed records or diagrams have been located.